Bonded Warehouses

 There are a number of reasons why a bonded warehouse may be a desirable option for importers and exporters of certain products.
 These include:

-- Goods can be imported and stored in bonded warehouses in advance of peak season, meaning they are available for order fulfilment without delays.
+• Goods can be imported and stored in customs warehouses in advance of peak season, meaning they are available for order fulfilment without delays.

 Contact us